 Developing and building a mobile working environment, that’s the essence of Labora.
-For convenience, you could describe the project as building a business motorhome.
+For convenience, you could describe the project as building a business motorhome – van.
 So, the emphasis is on being able to work in different places and not on travelling and entertainment.
-Although many things are similar to a motorhome, it is anything but a motorhome.
+Although many things are similar to a camper van, it is anything but.
 There are no fixed seats in the back for example and the emphasis is on functionality and practicality and not “cosy”.
 In addition, there are facilities to allow 24 hour cycles to avoid hotel stays.

 Labora is a technical project with a scientific approach.
 For example, the intention is to construct with light materials in order to significantly reduce mass.
 You will therefore not encounter any wood, chipboard or mild steel in the vehicle.
 This will be offset by other materials, such as honeycomb sheet, composites and aluminium.